 Noting our capacity to innovate and respecting our knowledge of advanced polymer technology, one of our clients came to us with a problem.
 Coca-Cola in Eritrea needed pallets for their product that were hardier yet more lightweight than what was commercially available.
 The material we developed for our plastic cores was the perfect solution.

-By adapting our machinery, we created and patented the Rivlock pallet, supplying Coca-cola with approximately 10,000 bespoke robust polymer pallets.
+By adapting our machinery, we created and patented the Rivlock pallet, supplying Coca-cola with approximately 10,000 custom polymer pallets.

 At this time, David’s sons James and Luke had joined the business.
 One day, Luke realised that when a pallet was stood on its side, it looked like a plastic fence.